Was Jesus Wise?

 man is "fallen" and must be redeemed by God.
 Since Jesus Christ is

-man's redeemer and is one with a wise, perfect God, Jesus is also said to be
+man's redeemer and is one with a wise, perfect God, he is therefore also

 Father in all things, what are we to make of the many terrible, evil and unwise